AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/testing_smart_contracts.rst

         }
     }

-TestBase inherits ContractTestBase<Module>.
-Then we define a contract stub under the class, and get a keyPair from the aelf contract TestKit framework.
-Later, in the constructor, we input the address and keyPair parameters and use the GetTester method to get the contract stub.
+In this code, TestBase inherits ContractTestBase<Module> and defines a contract stub within the class.
+It also obtains a key pair from the AElf contract TestKit framework.
+In the constructor, the address and key pair parameters are provided, and the "GetTester" method is used to retrieve the contract stub.

 Implement contract unit test code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now for the easy part, the test class only needs to inherit from the TestBase.
-After this, you can write unit test implementations you need.
+Now comes the easy part: the test class only needs to inherit from TestBase.
+Once you've done that, you can proceed to write the unit test implementations you require.

-Here, we can call the Update method to save the message to the state first, then call the Read method to retrieve the message from the state.
-Finally, we compare the retrieved message with the message inputed to check whether the values are the same.
+In this section, you can use the ``AddGreetersTest`` method to save a message to the state.
+Following that, you can call the ``GetGreeters`` method to retrieve the message from the state.
+Finally, you can compare the retrieved message with the originally input message to verify whether the values match.

 .. code:: csharp